-Please note that due to bullet train luggage limitations, your luggage will be transferred from Kyoto to Tokyo, arriving the following day.
+Please note that due to bullet train luggage limitations, your luggage will be transferred from Kyoto to Tokyo, (max one suitcase per person) arriving the following day.
 You will need to pack an overnight bag for your first night in Tokyo.